Reconciling common source, specific source, feature based and score based likelihood ratios: An analysis of some arguments against score-based methods in a toy example

 This is contrasted to a specific source scenario, in which we have measurements $e_{u}$ and $e_s$.
-Here, $e_{u}$ is a trace measurement as before, and $e_s$ is a reference type measurement on a known source $S$ with parameter $\mu_d$.
+Here, $e_{u}$ is a trace measurement as before, and $e_s$ is a reference type measurement on a known source $S$ , i.e., with known parameter $\mu_d$.
 The authors write $H_{0,ss}$ for the hypothesis that $e_u$ has source $S$, and $H_{1,ss}$ for the hypothesis that the source of $e_u$ is unknown.
-However, they tacitly assume knowledge of $\mu_d$ in their evaluation of likelihoods $\BP(e_u, e_s \mid H_{\cdot,ss})$.
-Indeed, they claim that
+Next, they claim that

 However, this is only correct when $e_u$ is independent of $e_s$, given $H_{\cdot,ss}$.
-This is so when we condition on $\mu_d$, but in that case, the observation $e_s$ is redundant, representing a superfluous measurement on a source whose characteristics are already known.
+For this to hold, we must also condition on the source value $\mu_d$, otherwise $e_s$ is informative for the source.
+If we do condition on $\mu_d$, the observation $e_s$ is redundant, representing a superfluous measurement on a source whose characteristic $\mu_d$ is already known, leading to the above equality.
 In other words, if $\mu_d$, the parameter of source $S$, were not conditioned on, the LR would become

-thus preventing $e_s$ to be be omitted from the conditioning.
-As such, we see that although the notation does not show this, in the specific source case the hypotheses are similar in notation, but those for the specific source include $\mu_d$.
+and $e_s$ cannot be omitted from the conditioning.
+Hence, \cite{neumann} tacitly assume knowledge of $\mu_d$ in their definition of the hypotheses $H_{\cdot,ss}$.
+Apparently, while the specific source and common source hypotheses are very similar in notation, those for the specific source include the value $\mu_d$ of the source of $e_s$ whereas the hypotheses for the common source LR do not contain such a value, since in this setup there is no (measured) candidate source for any of the measurements.
+We will see below that this clarification of the notation is key in understanding the logical errors in the obtained conclusions of \cite{neumann}.